Profile

 Power Platform & Low-Code Development

 Roles in low-code and no-code platforms including Power Apps, Power Automate, SharePoint Online, and Pega.
-The work centers on citizen developer enablement and enterprise automation rather than traditional application development.
-An entry-accessible track that blurs the boundary between business analysts and developers.
+The work centers on enterprise automation and enabling non-developers to build applications, rather than traditional application development.
+An entry-accessible track that blurs the line between business analysts and developers.

 Business AppsWorkflow AutomationCitizen Developer SolutionsLow-Code Portals